My history of treatment is on the about page of this blog.

 I have spoken to others who have cured cancer while still eating organic, grass-fed animals (but not grain fed animals).

 Overall, I still recommend keeping animal protein to a minimum – for me that means zero.
+Here is a more recent talk by Dr. Michael Greger at Google.
+The evidence is overwhelming (2016).

 d/ Remove Stress.
 Our bodies have evolved to respond to stress by preparing the body for “fight or flight”.
 Part of this mechanism “turns off” much of the immune system, freeing up the energy for other purposes.
 In our evolutionary past, where stress came from things like bears or big cats, this was very sensible.
-In today’s world, where stress comes from things like mortgages, job insecurity, recession, or war; we have no way out.
+In today’s world, where stress comes from things like mortgages, job insecurity, recession, the military industrial complex or war; we have no way out.
 These things cannot easily be escaped from – so stress builds, and our immune systems are progressively compromised.

 Learn techniques to remove stress.
 Many sorts of meditation practice work, as do things like yoga or fishing or gardening or caring for an animal or a person.